RuanCosta-Jitterbit/webappsnap/README.md

 - (If `settings.pfx` is non-empty): The value, separated from the next file name element with the character in `settings.sep`.

 - Concatenation of non-empty values for page `name`, operation `name`, and step `name`.
 Page and operation names can contain and end with path separator characters to create subdirectories.
-(See `cfg/jitterbit.edi.json` for examples.)

 - `settings.ext`: The file name suffix, which also determines the image file type.

 After this concatenation, the full path is separated into the directory part (`dirname`) and the file name (`basename`).

-The dirname is left alone.
+Dots, spaces, and back slashes in the basename are replaced with the character in `settings.sep`.

-For the basename, dots, spaces, and back slashes are replaced with the character in `settings.sep`.
+The dirname is left untouched.

 If `--full` option is given, any `snap` type steps occur twice, once as specified, and once using the `instance.<instance name>.container` element.
 This snap's file name is suffixed with `_full`.